oliver-gomes/todolist-jquery/README.md

 ## Instructions

-- Write your to do's in Add New Todo input field
+- Write your to do's in type your todo input field
 - Click on the todo to cross out the one's that are done
 - Hover over to the right end of the todo to bring out the trash icon to delete